Slipped Disc

 By treating your body as an interconnected mesh, rather than as separate parts, our osteopaths promote integrated and sustained healing.
 A slipped disc often comes hand in hand with other areas of weakness.
 By addressing and strengthening these areas, our osteopaths will reduce pressure on your spine and encourage a full recovery.

-Our naturopaths can also support your journey towards wellbeing by prescribing potent herbs and supplements to aid sleep and relieve pain.
-Californian poppy, magnesium and fish oil can all be useful in treating a slipped disc, but for personalised and comprehensive supplement advice to support your healing, you should book an appointment with one of our naturopaths.
+Our naturopaths support your recovery with potent herbs and supplements to aid sleep and relieve pain.
+For personalised nutritional advice, you can book an appointment with one of our naturopaths.